Stone Stochasticity Project Quadrotriticale

 Appearance: Pours deep chestnut with a light tan creamy head.

-Aroma: Tropical fruit, banana and brown sugar, as well as some light pepper and clove flavors from Ardennes yeast.
+Aroma: Tropical fruit, banana and brown sugar, as well as some light pepper and clove flavours from Ardennes yeast.

-Taste: Fruity, molasses, brown sugar and banana flavors.
+Taste: Fruity, molasses, brown sugar and banana flavours.
 There is some spiciness from both the yeast and triticale grain.

 Palate: Full and very smooth with a touch of sweetness.